hengque/elk-analytics-katacoda-tutorial/elk-analytics/step3.md

 Creating docker-elk_logstash_1      ... done
 ```

-Since it takes some time to start the services, we will take care of the configuration first.
+Since it takes some time to start the containers (remember, we've only *built* them so far), we will take care of the configuration first.
 In the next step, we will start by configuring Logstash.